 The Weavers of Orlando, (WoO) is proud to announce the year 2017 as its 75th Diamond Jubilee.
 The guild has been an active educational and social organization in Central Florida since 1942.
 It promotes and encourages interest in the fiber arts such as weaving, spinning, basketry, dyeing, felting, and beading through its monthly programs, regular workshops, study groups and valuable instruction.
 It serves as an important clearinghouse of information on a variety of topics including yarn, loom sources and other weaving guilds across the United States.
 Proud of its 75-year history, the guild has planned events and exhibits in Central Florida through out the year.

-The first event is on display the at the Lake Mary, FL Museum of History in June as part of the museum’s Quilting and Fabric Art Exhibit.
-The Lake Mary Museum of History is located at 158 N. Country Club Road, Lake Mary, 32746.
-Members of the Weavers of Orlando were on site each Saturday morning for the general public on the museum’s porch on June 10, June 17 and June 24.
+The guild presented three distinct exhibits during their 75th year to showcase their handwork.
+The first event went on display the at the Lake Mary, FL Museum of History in June as part of the museum’s Quilting and Fabric Art Exhibit.
+The Lake Mary Museum of History is located at 158 N. Country Club Road, Lake Mary.
+Members of the Weavers of Orlando were on the porch for the general public on June 10, June 17 and June 24.

 Caption to the photos: Weavers of Orlando provided demonstrations of spinning and weaving for visitors to the Lake Mary Historical Museum during the month of June, 2017.
-Here, Mary Ann Gilbert and Nancy Reed share their experience in the guild with Carolyn Robinson of Heathrow and her friend, Mary Jane Duryea of Lake Mary and showed them some basic spinning and weaving techniques.
+Here, Mary Ann G and Nancy R share their experience in the guild with Carolyn R of Heathrow and her friend, Mary Jane D of Lake Mary and showed them some basic spinning and weaving techniques.

 Ms. Robinson examines a silk wedding dress that was made by a Lake Mary resident from parachute cloth during World War II.
 The blue nautical quilt, below, that she is examining was made ca.1850.
 The detail of the work in all of the colorful quilts is amazing!

-Gloria Dinardi of the Weavers of Orlando proudly shows her wall hanging to Berna Lowenstein at the opening reception of the guild’s display at the Orange County Historical Museum on Friday, June 23.
+Gloria D of the Weavers of Orlando proudly shows her wall hanging to WoO member, Berna L, at the opening reception of the guild’s display at the Orange County Historical Museum on Friday, June 23.
 Her tapestry design is called a TELEMARKSTEPPE/ Skillbragd and is an old tradition in Norway, where her family has a rich, ancestral heritage.

 Gloria’s work was selected to be featured at the entrance to the guild’s Anniversary display.